 Phu Quoc Island, located at the southern tip of Vietnam, has some absolutely stunning beaches and is one of the top places to visit in Vietnam.
 On some of the best beaches in Phu Quoc, the water is so calm, warm and crystal clear that it is more like a lagoon style swimming pool.
 Combine that with some great little beach cafes and bars complete with funky bean bags, colourful lanterns and bonfires after dark and you will be in absolute paradise.

 If you want to escape other travellers, there are plenty of quiet beaches too, in fact, some beaches are completely deserted and you can have a whole stretch of beach to yourself.
-Whatever style of beach your into you are sure to find it in Phu Quoc.
+Whatever style of beach you’re into you are sure to find it in Phu Quoc, a must stop on any Vietnam Itinerary.

 Long beach – 20km of heaven